Chattri, Brighton: Architecture and location

 The Chattri was built at the exact location where the funeral pyres were constructed for the cremation of the 53 soldiers.
 This is a peaceful, isolated position on the South Downs, 500 ft above Brighton and overlooking the city and the sea.
 The only access to the memorial is from a path off a bridleway between the A27 Brighton Bypass at Patcham and the Clayton Windmills at the top of the Downs.
 The bridleway, which at that point runs along a ridge between Hogtrough Bottom and Deep Bottom, is part of the Sussex Border Path, and The Chattri is at the northern extremity of the City of Brighton and Hove, on the border with the Mid Sussex district of West Sussex.

 White marble from Sicily was used for the body of the memorial.
 It sits on a plinth of grey stone which stands over three blocks of granite which cover the slabs used during the cremations.
 The Chattri takes the form of a tall, domed pavilion, rising to 29 ft to the finial at its apex.
 The base is square, and the eight columns carrying the dome start with square bases before becoming octagonal halfway up.
 The base of the dome is then octagonal.
 The plinth bears an inscription in English, Hindi, Punjabi and Urdu, the text of which was prepared by Sir John Otter:

+Cremation Memorial

+The names of the cremated dead are not listed on the Chattri memorial, but were belatedly listed on the Patcham Down Indian Forces' Cremation Memorial, erected in 2010 by the Commonwealth War Graves Commission.
+Most of the dead had been previously listed on the Indian Memorial at Neuve-Chapelle in France primarily for those missing on the Western Front and eight on the Hollybrook Memorial in Southampton which was primarily for soldiers who died at sea.
+The CWGC had decided in 2009 that as these men were not "missing" they deserved appropriate commemoration at the site they were cremated.
+The memorial stands within the grounds beside the lane approaching the Chattri.
+Its introduction is inscribed, in English, Hindi and Punjabi: